Travis surprised Ben by nudging him awake before dawn.

-“I can’t believe you’re doing this to me, ” Ben groaned, kicking the comforter off to slide away and exit the bed.
-Slowly, he got to his feet.
-Steadied himself.
-Mumbled, “This had better be fucking good,” and shuffled into the bathroom to take a piss.
-Before he had a chance to finish shaking it off, he discovered Travis standing in the open doorway, twirling the baseball cap in his hands, waiting.
+“I can’t believe you’re doing this to me,” Ben groaned.
+Kicked the comforter off to slide away and exit the bed.
+Slowly, he got to his feet and steadied himself.
+Mumbled, “This had better be fucking good,” before shuffling into the bathroom.
+Before he had a chance to finish shaking off the piss, he discovered Travis standing in the open doorway, twirling the baseball cap in his hands, waiting.

 “Do I at least have time for a shower?”
-Ben asked, flushing the toilet.
+Ben flushed the toilet.

 Travis nodded.
 “Sure.
 But preferably a quick one.”

-Ben bathed as expeditiously as he could, bringing his toothbrush and razor into the shower with him to complete the hygienic tasks in the fog-free mirror.
+Ben bathed as expeditiously as he could, bringing his toothbrush and razor into the shower with him to complete the hygienic tasks in the fog-free mirror of the stall.
 The hot water felt good on his tired face and body and helped to snap him awake a bit, but still only a fraction.
 When he’d finished washing, Travis was waiting for him on the other side of the glass enclosure with a towel.
-“You really do want me out the door,” Ben said.
+“You really do want me out the door,” Ben remarked.
 In a few quick moves, he ran the towel down his legs, over his chest, across his back.
 Shook the excess moisture from his hair and ran a comb through it, adding a dab of styling gel to keep it controlled.
-Back in the main room, he rummaged through his suitcase for clean underwear and something to put on – for wherever it was they were headed.
+Back in the main room, he rummaged through his suitcase for clean boxers and something to wear, for wherever it was they were headed.
 Still a mystery.

 “Dress warm,” Travis instructed.

 Ben pulled on a pair of dark green cargo pants, an undershirt, and the black cashmere sweater he’d never had a chance to change into last night.
 After lacing up his hiking boots, he shoved his mobile phone, wallet and room key into his pockets and slid into his parka.
-Then, wrapping the wool scarf around his neck, he said to Travis, “Okay, I think I’m ready.”
+Then, wrapping the wool scarf around his neck, he said, “Okay, I think I’m ready.”